Al-Attarine Madrasa in Fez, Morocco

 With a vast forest of cork oaks and cedar trees shaped by the looming summit of Jebel Tazekka, the national park offers a surprising view of the wooded countryside and snowbound peaks, supported by the climate of the Middle Atlas Mountains.

-The lush surface hides the hidden wonders beneath, with a collection of caverns decorated with elaborate stalactites and stalagmites.
-Whether exploring the caves or searching for waterfalls surrounded by cherry, olive, and ash trees, Tazekka National Park embodies the natural world around Fez.
+The lush surface hides wonders, with a collection of caverns decorated with elaborate stalactites and stalagmites.
+Whether exploring the caves or searching for waterfalls surrounded by cherry, olive, and ash trees, Tazekka National Park embodies the natural world around Fes.

 Chouara Tannery in Fez, Morocco

-The tannery area in the souk has become one of Fez’s most famous landmarks and hides behind the leather stores dating back to the medieval era.
-The dying pits possess a multitude of colors that shape the hues of clothing, shoes, and other leather goods found across the city.
+The tannery area in the souk has become one of Fes’ most famous landmarks and hides behind leather stores dating back to the medieval era.
+The dying pits possess a multitude of colors that shape the hues of clothing, shoes, and leather goods found across the city.

-From the surrounding rooftops, you can better appreciate the vibrant collection of colored dying pits that span the hidden plaza and which are best seen in the morning.
-The colors all come from natural pigments found around the city and local shopkeepers are happy to explain the fascinating process as they share with you the incredible results.
+From the surrounding rooftops, you can better appreciate the colorful pits that span the hidden plaza and are best seen in the morning.
+The colors all come from natural, local pigments and shopkeepers are happy to explain the fascinating process as they share with you the incredible results.

 Sunset over the Old Medina in Fez, Morocco

-Venture into the depths of medieval imperial history and indulge in the vibrant life of Fez.
-With classic preserved mansions and access to remarkable nature, you can experience the movement of the tanneries, the sounds of the call to prayer, or the serene ambiance of the trails winding through Tazekka National Park.
+Venture into the depths of medieval imperial history to indulge in vibrant Fes.
+With preserved mansions and access to remarkable nature, you can experience the movement of the tanneries, the sounds of the call to prayer, or the serene ambiance of the trails winding through Tazekka National Park.